Three important creative truths

 I’m on a mission to complete 52 abstract works by May 2024, so there’s no time to fuss over “mistakes”.
 Mistakes are a vital part of playing in the studio.
 A big win is I’m learning to live with them.

-Differences between works
+differences between the works

 Physical mark making on the rough paper isn’t easy, but the results are actually quite pleasing.
 I’ve enjoyed the outcome, though I imagined the latest works would look more similar to the earlier Red Playground work.
 I’m okay with the difference because this is my year of play.
 They differ to a similar degree from their “Can Red Come Out to Play” forebears as well.